bryanbuchs/www/resume.md

 description: Experienced front-end developer specializing in web accessibility and responsive design.
 ---

 Seasoned Web Developer with nearly 30 years of experience creating responsive, performant, and user-friendly websites and web applications.
-Expert in HTML, CSS, JavaScript, and Drupal, strongly focusing on web accessibility standards (WCAG).{.popout .text-medium}
+Expert in HTML, CSS, JavaScript, and Drupal, strongly focusing on web accessibility standards (WCAG).

 ## Technical Skills